 Palliative care nurse practitioners play a critical role in ensuring that children with serious illnesses are comfortable as they receive curative treatments.
 They are responsible for coordinating care plans, helping family caregivers understand how to provide the best care, and answering questions about your loved one’s condition.
 They also help manage pain and perform assessments throughout the day.
-Nurse practitioners provide valuable resources and information, acting as one of the main care providers during your loved one’s illness.
+Palliative care nurse practitioners provide valuable resources and information, acting as one of the main care providers during your loved one’s illness.
 That’s why it’s important to understand how your nurse practitioner prefers to work and what you can expect from them.

-Here are 6 questions to ask your nurse practitioner before beginning care.
+Here are 6 questions to ask your palliative care nurse practitioner before beginning care.
 These questions will help you get a better sense of how your individual nurse practitioner prefers to work and what’s available within the palliative care program you selected, while conveying what matters to you most and where your concerns lie.

 What Can We Expect from Palliative Care?